The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - The relationship between the person in the United States and their relative.

-- All of the programs will require evidence to prove that the person in the U.S. is eligible to apply to reunite with their relative.
+- All of the programs require documentation and other evidence to prove that the person in the U.S. is eligible to apply to reunite with their relative.

-- Some programs have deadlines or fees also.
+- Some programs have specific deadlines or fees.

 - Many programs listed here have more requirements.
 This article does not list every requirement for every program.